Network Identityโ๏ธ

 Network Behaviourโ๏ธ

-component is a specialized MonoBehaviour that provides network-aware functionality to GameObjects.
+The NetworkBehaviour component is a specialized MonoBehaviour that provides network-aware functionality to GameObjects.
 It extends the base MonoBehaviour class with additional networking features, such as:

 - Remote procedure calls (RPCs)